All children deserve the best start in life, ensuring they can grow and develop in the healthiest way possible.

 Processed food companies know that when people see the word 'fruit' they think 'health'.
 So they plaster it all over the packaging, especially on kids’ food, and it works.
 In fact, three-quarters of Australian parents say they are more likely to choose kids' food with a fruit image on the pack.

-But the ‘fruit’ that is in many of these products is nothing like real, whole fruit.
-Instead, they actually contain a sticky, sugary paste or concentrate, extracted from fruit but without all the goodness.
+But the issue is that the ‘fruit’ that is in many of these products is nothing like real, whole fruit.
+Instead, they actually contain a sticky, sugary paste or concentrate, extracted from fruit but without all the same goodness.
 This is done by sieving it, boiling it, and removing all its water, until it is barely more than a pile of sugar.
 See how this is done to a simple wholesome apple.

-Our research found that, one in four infant and toddler products had names that did not accurately reflect the ingredients.
-Product names often included fruits or vegetables, yet in many cases only contained flavouring or powder and no beneficial vegetable or fruit ingredients.
+One in four baby and toddler products have names that do not accurately reflect the ingredients.
+These product names often include fruits or vegetables, yet in many cases only contain flavouring or powder and no beneficial vegetable or fruit ingredients.
 With two in three parents reporting that the name of a product guides their choices, it is important that product names are accurate and do not mislead or confuse them about the actual health and nutritional benefits of the product.

-Our research on infant and toddler products found that, all products carry claims, with up to 17 different claims on a single product.
-The use of many claims on the packaging of a single infant and toddler food, even if individual claims are true, can take away from its less favourable qualities, imply that the product is better than family foods and create an overall impression that a product is beneficial for the health of a child.
+All baby and toddler food products carry claims, with up to 17 different claims on a single product.
+The use of many claims on the packaging of a single baby and toddler food, even if individual claims are true, can take away from its less favourable qualities, imply that the product is better than family foods and create an overall impression that a product is beneficial for the health of a child.

 What we’re advocating for

-To protect our youngest consumers, we want the government to raise the bar when it comes to the standards set for the composition, labelling and promotion of infant and toddler foods.
+To protect our youngest Australians, we want the government to raise the bar when it comes to the standards set for the composition, labelling and promotion of baby and toddler foods.
 This means regulation to ensure:

 - Harmful sugars are easily identified by consumers – that is: